|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Managed care reporting

-Minnesotans need full disclosure and greater accountability of how public dollars are spent for health care services for people enrolled in Medical Assistance (MA) and MinnesotaCare (PDF).
+Minnesotans need full disclosure and greater accountability of how public dollars are spent for health care services for people enrolled in Medical Assistance (MA) and MinnesotaCare (PDF) (DHS-4932).
 In an effort to provide this information, Gov. Mark Dayton directed the Department of Human Services (DHS) to establish this website under an executive order (PDF).
 It is a single source for all publicly available state information and reports on managed care plans under contract with DHS for publicly funded health care programs.
 News and updates about state managed care and reforms are also online.

 About this website